gormes-EPIC/RedLightGreenLight/README.md

 1. Using the box in class, take distance readings of the secret shape and create a data table with your findings.
 2. Using your data table and your knowledge of geometry identify the shape.
 On graph paper, draw your shape and calculate its area.

+- [ ] Upload your data table, graph, and area calculation to GitHub
 ## Deliverables

 - Make sure all the deliverables above are  uploaded to the repository